Sydney Cricket Ground: Other sports

-US Major League Baseball – 22/23 March 2014
+US Major League Baseball – 22 and 23 March 2014

 In June 2013, Major League Baseball, the New South Wales Government, and the Sydney Cricket Ground announced that the season opening first two games of the 2014 MLB season would be played at the SCG between the Arizona Diamondbacks and the Los Angeles Dodgers, on Saturday 22 March (7pm AEST / 0800 UTC / 1am PDT) and Sunday 23 March (1pm AEST / 0200 UTC / 7pm PDT Saturday 22 March) 2014.
+These were the first MLB regular season games ever played in Australia, and the Dodgers swept the series.

 The Northern Stand was completed for the 2013–14 Ashes series, and provided the main stand behind home plate, with premium seating.
 The temporary outfield fence arced from the eastern Bill O'Reilly Stand (left field / third base line) and the western Brewongle Stand (right field / first base line).
 Two bullpens were positioned behind the outfield fence.
 Seating was restricted in the Victor Trumper Stand and the Clive Churchill Stand due to eye-line restrictions caused by the outfield fence and the need for a batter's eye space in centre field.
 Its dimensions were 328 ft to foul lines, 370 ft to power alleys, and 400 ft to centre field.

 It was announced that due to the restricted seating the SCG's capacity would be 38,000 for baseball.
-Game 1 of the series, won 3-1 by the Dodgers with the win going to their ace pitcher Clayton Kershaw, attracted 38,266 fans while Game 2, won 7-5 by the Dodgers, attracted 38,079 fans.
+Game 1 of the series, won 3–1 by the Dodgers with the win going to their ace pitcher Clayton Kershaw, attracted 38,266 fans while Game 2, won 7–5 by the Dodgers, attracted 38,079 fans.
 As the games took place approximately one week before the normal season opening date, both the Diamondbacks and the Dodgers actually returned to their Spring Training schedules once the series ended.

 Major League Baseball is a significant co-owner of the Australian Baseball League relaunched in 2010, and cooperates with the Australian Baseball Federation.